 Communicate clearly with the people at the factory as well as the manager who would be monitoring self-inspections.
 Everyone needs to be aware of who to contact and what to do when an issue arises.

-Having a streamlined process of communication is key for the success of a self-inspection program.
+Having a streamlined process of communication is key to the success of a self-inspection program.
 All stakeholders involved in the self-inspection should have access to inspection standards and visibility over the status of an inspection to build integrity and reliability.
 Lastly, stakeholders should be able to communicate quickly with each other, in a centralized channel or platform, to tackle issues in a timely manner.

-2. Upskill employees to operate new technologies.
+2. Upskill employees to operate new technologies

 To adopt new digital technologies, people must know how to use them and why they are doing so.